Best Practices When Processing Recurring Payments

 Most merchants, however, should go beyond just those basic steps.
 There are a variety of modern fraud tools available which offer real-time risk analysis to red flag or automatically reject suspicious transactions, often with the ability to customize indicators and thresholds to the needs of the individual merchant.
 These tools do cost money, but they're also much more effective at preventing fraudulent transactions, and can save revenue in the long run.

 Many merchants run into problems when cards are declined and they keep trying to run them.
 This can create situations where invalid transactions are processed, leading to chargebacks that the merchant has no standing to contest.

 Do not process a credit card more than once if it returns a “Fraudulent” reason code.

 The safer option is to ask the cardholder to contact their issuing bank and whitelist your transaction.
-You must be very careful around transactions with fraud indicators, as you may not be able to fight the chargebacks that result from them.

 Use the card updater feature when you face “Invalid Card” reason codes.